redsh4de/monero-site/src/content/moneropedia/en/fluffyblocks.md

 ---
-summary: 'a way of saving bandwidth when sending new blocks around the network'
+summary: "a way of saving bandwidth when sending new blocks around the network"
 title: Fluffyblocks
 terms: ["fluffy blocks", "fluffyblocks"]
 ---